stevietelly/Download-Manager/README.md

 # TellyDownloadManager
-A python based Download Manager. using the kivy library for th ui it does its job quite fine except it needs a bit more additions and perfomance enhancements anyone willing is welcomed to contact me
+A python based Download Manager. using the kivy library for the user interface it is faster than common download managers and has alot of customization tools.

+contact me at:

-telianstephen@gmail.com
+Email: telianstephen@gmail.com
+twitter: @GelianaInc